CameronGibson/Database-Transactions/README.md

 # Database-Transactions

-Images of the application can be viewed in the Issues tab, under closer issues.
+Images of the application can be viewed in the Issues tab, under closed issues.

 Stack - ASP.NET Core(server), SSMS(database), Angular 11(Client)